-- It may improve accessibility of education if products are more widely available, as for some learners who experience low-income poverty, period products can be an expense that is difficult to meet. - It aligns with other initiatives to reduce the 'cost of the school day'2 or the cost of attending college. - Initiatives to make products more widely available can involve very low costs, especially when bulk buying is used, and generate significant benefits and goodwill. - It can form part of the overall approach to ensuring equity in educational provision.
+- It may improve accessibility of education if products are more widely available, as for some learners who experience low-income poverty, period products can be an expense that is difficult to meet. - It aligns with other initiatives to reduce the cost of attending university. - Initiatives to make products more widely available can involve very low costs, especially when bulk buying is used, and generate significant benefits and goodwill. - It can form part of the overall approach to ensuring equity in educational provision.